 In your preparation, you will have read about the company values and learned about the culture as well as knowing what competencies and skills are needed for the role.
 It might not necessarily be a cheat but bearing these things in mind will help you highlight those values and competencies in yourself when you are choosing the best course of action.

 Situational judgment tests differ depending on the publisher and the role that is being recruited for, so it is difficult to give a definitive answer of how many questions there are in a situational judgment test.

 In general, the test is untimed with only a few questions – usually a maximum of 16-20.
 As with other pre-employment screening assessments, they are mostly designed to be taken online and, in the candidates, own time, so they can usually be completed in 20-30 minutes.

-Situational judgement tests are bespoke psychological tools created to assess the soft skills of potential employees by asking them to choose the most appropriate response to a work-related scenario.
+Situational judgment tests are bespoke psychological tools created to assess the soft skills of potential employees by asking them to choose the most appropriate response to a work-related scenario.

-There are no formal training options to help you pass a situational judgement test, but practising with the format and understanding the competencies that the organisation are looking for will help you to complete them successfully.
+There are no formal training options to help you pass an SJT test, but practicing with the format and understanding the competencies that the organization is looking for will help you to complete them successfully.